realkibou/Terra-One-Stop-Bot/readme.md

 5. Copy the app password, it will be in a yellow box and looks like: "cjut fanq prdo diby"

 ## Under development (in desc priority)
+- Stop withdrawing collateral from Mirror, when no in market hours
+- Trying to get apscheduler to run the script in intervals
 - Bundle of queries as this script is spamming queries like crazy
 - Bundle transactions (for example Swaps) to save fees
+- HTML Status Report (function is there, just not fromatted properly)
 - Run Mirror withdrawals before repay of Anchor Borrow to make use of that available aUST
-- Build a front end incl. a better way to run the script in intervals than crontab
+- Build a front end

 ## Similar projects
 - https://github.com/unl1k3ly/AnchorHODL